NixOS/nix.dev/source/tutorials/learning-journey/packaging-existing-software.md

 ```

 ### Phases and Hooks
-Nix package derivations are separated into [phases](https://nixos.org/manual/nixpkgs/unstable/#sec-stdenv-phases), each of which is intended to control some aspect of the build process.
+Nixpkgs `stdenv.mkDerivation` derivations are separated into [phases](https://nixos.org/manual/nixpkgs/stable/#sec-stdenv-phases), each of which is intended to control some aspect of the build process.

 You saw earlier how the `stdenv` expected the project's `Makefile` to have an `install` target, and failed when it didn't.
 To fix this, you defined a custom `installPhase`, containing instructions for copying the `icat` binary to the correct output location, in effect installing it.